platformsh/platformsh-docs/src/gettingstarted/local-dev/step-2.md

 2. **Export environment variables**

     Platform.sh utilizes a number of environment variables within the application container that store the credentials that are used to connect to individual services.
-In order to connect with them remotely using the SSH tunnel you will need to create the same local environment variables to mimic them.
+In order to connect with them remotely using the SSH tunnel you will need to mimic the same environment variables locally.

     ```bash
     export PLATFORM_RELATIONSHIPS="$(platform tunnel:info --encode)"
     ```
     In order to use these credentials to connect to your services, it is also necessary that those services are locally installed.

     Additionally, if your application also needs access to the `PORT` environment variable, you can mock the variable used in a Platform.sh environment with